Internet censorship in Iran: Elite internet

+Cyber Freedom Areas for class-based authorized people

+In May 2025, the Iranian authorities introduced the Cyber Freedom Areas for class-based authorized people to access internet without government censorship.

+In June 2025, the Iranian regime cut the internet access for more than 60 hours.
+It also allowed a white list for a select group of government-approved individuals.
+In November 2025, the Iranian regime unblocked YouTube in certain universities, raising fears of worsened "digital apartheid".
+According to the US, the Islamic Republic spends at least $4 billion on suppression and internet censorship.

+After the Israel-Iran war, Iran's judiciary chief, Gholam-Hossein Mohseni-Ejei, issued a nationwide cyber crackdown order and declared it a top priority.
+This included arrests and removals of Instagram pages of unveiled women and female singers, in order to win "in the front lines of culture war".

+Since Jan 8 2026 military regime Iranian Armed Forces has shut down the internet and instead replaced it with "Filternet Plus" configuration domestic intranet, meanwhile 11 million Iranians had to use Psiphon VPN conduit bridges.

 August 2023 easing for businesses and universities

 In August 2023, the number of anonymous internet users in Iran rose.

 The Minister of ICT claimed he was dissatisfied with the restrictions placed on speed, quality and the filtering of websites, proposing to whitelist some websites.
 A member of the Islamic Council's supervisory committee, part of a working group tasked with identifying instances of criminal online content, responded by noting fluctuations in website accessibility, mentioning that some sites were intermittently blocked or unfiltered based on the government's preferences.
 The Minister of Communications indicated a willingness to address these issues by considering selective removal of filters in certain contexts.
 Additionally, it was noted that various filtered websites remained accessible to specific groups such as students, university professors, and professionals in need of them for government-approved purposes.

 A member of the Islamic Council's supervisory committee in the working group to determine examples of criminal computer content stated that some websites at some times were blocked and unfiltered according to requirements and that the opinion of the Minister of Communications was that action would be taken to remove the filter in some places.
 In addition, many sites that are normally filtered are available for classes, university professors, businessmen and all those who need it professionally.

 In December 2022, the government unveiled plans to implement a program initially targeting students at the Sharif University of Technology, known as Goshayesh ("Opening").
 Under this initiative, the Iranian government would allocate internet access levels to individuals, based on their social class.
 This would grant varying degrees of access to selected internet domains.